Scam defense / Updated 2026-06-26

 Which red flags should stop me before I click?

 Run a fast scan for the highest-signal tells.
-Guaranteed or fixed returns are the loudest: real markets do not promise outcomes, so a fixed percentage is a marketing lie or worse.
+Guaranteed or fixed returns are the loudest: real markets do not promise outcomes.
+A fixed percentage is a marketing lie or worse.
 Private-message support is the second: legitimate companies do not run recovery or account help from a DM that contacted you first.

 Watch for the withdrawal wall, where a platform shows rising profits but demands a new fee, tax, or deposit before you can take money out.
 Watch for payment in gift cards or to a personal wallet, for romance that pivots to investment advice, and for any site you reached from an ad or a link rather than by typing the address yourself.